rsyslog/rsyslog/source/whitepapers/syslog_parsing.rst

 ----------------------

-The syslog protocol has not been standardized until relatively recently.The first document "smelling" a bit like a standard is :rfc:`3164`, which dates back to August
+The syslog protocol has not been standardized until relatively recently.
+The first document "smelling" a bit like a standard is :rfc:`3164`, which dates back to August
 2001.
 The problem is that this document is no real standard.
 It has assigned "informational" status by the `IETF <http://www.ietf.org>`_